Cat Poop: A Comprehensive Guide

 Preparing Cat Stool Samples

 At each annual visit, your vet will ask for a stool sample so the lab can perform tests on the fecal matter.
 Samples are best collected in approved plastic containers, which your vet's office will provide.
 But you also can pick up a container at the office before your appointment, or purchase one online or at a pet supply store.
 Just remember: The lab will need a fresh sample, so it's important not to collect your treasure from the litter box until the day that you drop it off at the vet.
-Once you scoop the fecal matter into the approved plastic sample container, make sure to jot down the date and time of collection so the vet's office has accurate information.
+Once you scoop the fecal matter into the approved plastic sample container, refrigerate is it’s possible and make sure to jot down the date and time of collection so the vet's office has accurate information.

 Multiple Cats, Multiple Checks